doldsimo/lti-1.3-canvas-lms/README.md

 ## 1. Technologies

-The developed example LTI 1.3 Plugin is an independent full stack web application.
+The developed LTI 1.3 plugin example is an independent full stack web application.
 The following technologies were used:
 - ReactJs (Frontend)
 - Nodejs (Backend); with [ltijs](https://github.com/Cvmcosta/ltijs) as library for LTI 1.3 integration